and welcome to our German Word of the Day.

 Well… learning a language is definitely possible.

-“Learning a language in 2 days is definitely… impossible.”
+But, learning a language in two days is definitely… impossible.

 - Ich mag dich.

 And that’s indeed by far the most common use in daily life.
 But it’s not the original meaning, nor would it “qualify” mögen as a modal verb.

 Mögenactually is the German brother of the English modal verb may.
 The origin of them is impossibly ancient Indo-European root *magh,which is also the origin of words like magic, mechanic, machine and the German die Macht (the might, the power).
 And the core idea of the root was the sense of being capable, having potential.

 And up until the 17th century the German mögenwas indeed used like a modal verb talking about a potential – just like English may.